rebeccatraceyt/Kryan/README.md

   <dt><a href="live.html" target="_blank">Live Page</a></dt>
   <dd>The Live page uses a full page <strong>background image</strong>, providing a uniformed and consistent look for aesthetic purposes.
 The image is a secondary feature of this page, but still accurately representing the look and feel of the website.
   </dd>
   <dd> A <strong>container</strong> is centered, overlaying the background image.
 The purpose of this container is to uniformly provide the necessary information to the user, upcoming events in this case.
-Within this container there are two <strong>call to action</strong> buttons, linking to external websites:
+The container is divided into two, with two columns on a desktop and stacked columns on smaller screens.
+One column represents the upcoming dates information.
+Within this colum there are two <strong>call to action</strong> buttons, linking to external websites:
      <ul>
-          <li>Venue website for information and directions</li>
-          <li>Platform to purchase tickets securely</li>
+          <li>Event page</li>
+          <li>Ticketing platform</li>
      </ul>
+     The second column contains an <strong>iFrame</strong> feature of the event's venue location.
+Providing users with easy access to directions to the venue.

   </dd>

   <dt><a href="epk.html" target="_blank">Electronic Press Kit Page</a></dt>
-  <dd> The EPK Page has a full page <strong>static background image</strong> that is fixed and unmoving as the user scrolls through the page.
-Each section of information is housed in their own individual <strong>container</strong>, separated by a margin gaps.
-This style was created in order to emphasis the sections, as they appear to the user, on the screen without information overload.
+  <dd> On the desktop, the EPK Page has a half page static background <strong>image carousel</strong> that is fixed and unmoving as the user scrolls through the page.
+The other half of the pages houses the EPK information in one <strong>container</strong>.
+The information is separated by a <strong>horizontal ruler</strong> in order to emphasis each piece.
+On a smaller screen, the page becomes stacked, whereby the images are at the top of the page, but not fixed, followed by the information.
   </dd>
   <dd>There are several <strong>call to action</strong> buttons throughout the page:
      <ul>
           <li>Link to the external article where the quote is sourced from</li>
-          <li>A <strong>mailto</strong> function provides PR contact details for the artist</li>
+          <li>A <strong>modal</strong> function providing a point of contact for users</li>
      </ul>
   </dd>
-  <dd>The second to last container hosts two <strong>embedded links</strong> that were chosen to showcase the artist's best releases in both audio and video format:
+  <dd>There are two <strong>embedded links</strong> that were chosen to showcase the artist's best releases in both audio and video format:
      <ul>
           <li><strong>Spotify</strong> embedding, showcasing the most played music on Kryan's spotify page</li>
           <li><strong>IGTV</strong> embedding, showcasing his latest music video</li>